-On the other hand, the Group always targets to expand its business to Southeast Asia.
+The Group always targets to expand its business to Southeast Asia.
 In September 2017, the Group completed an acquisition of South Data Communication Pte.
 Ltd. ("South Data"), a company incorporated in Singapore, which is principally engaged in the provision of telecommunications services and distribution business in Singapore.
-Following the completion of the acquisition, South Data became an indirect wholly-owned subsidiary of the Company and acts as the Group's platform to establish a foothold in the telecommunications market in Singapore.
-South Data has entered into contracts with several distributors in 2018 for the pre-paid telecommunications business.
-For the year ended 31 December 2018, the revenue derived from the provision of telecommunications services was approximately HK\$9,517,000.
+Following the completion of the acquisition.
+South Data became an indirect wholly-owned subsidiary of the Company and acts as the Group's platform to establish a foothold in the telecommunications market in Singapore.
 In respect of the distribution business, South Data has already successfully secured a contract with one of the largest e-commerce platform operator in Singapore (the "E-commerce Platform Operator") as a sale channel in which it will purchase mobile and data top-up e-vouchers from South Data and then resell to ultimate mobile users and the E-commerce Platform Operator has committed to procure not less than SGD36 million worth of mobile and data top-up credits in aggregate throughout the period ending 31 December 2020.
-The E-commerce Platform Operator has a wide distribution channel of over 800 point of sales in Singapore and the ultimate users can easily top up their mobile phones through various popular payment methods such as credit cards and online payment.
-For the year ended 31 December 2018, the revenue derived from the distribution of mobile and data top-up business increased by approximately 2.6 times to approximately HK\$63,649,000 when compared with approximately HK\$17,839,000 for the last corresponding year.
-The Directors are confident that the new business would greatly improve the Group's business performance and operation and act as a milestone in the expansion of telecommunications market to other Asia Pacific territories.
+The E-commerce Platform Operator has a wide distribution channel of over 1,000 point of sales in Singapore and the ultimate users can easily top up their mobile phones through various popular payment methods such as credit cards and online payment.
+For the year ended 31 December 2019, the revenue derived from the distribution of mobile and data top-up business increased by approximately 10.5% to approximately HK\$70,331,000 when compared with approximately HK\$63,649,000 for the corresponding period last year.
+On the other hand, South Data has entered into contracts with several distributors in 2018 for the pre-paid telecommunications business.
+For the year ended 31 December 2019, the revenue derived from the provision of telecommunications services decreased by approximately 92.9% to approximately HK\$679,000 when compared with approximately HK\$9,517,000 for the last corresponding year.
+The decrease was mainly attributable to the gradually withdrawal of this business during 2019 in order to concentrate on the expansion of distribution of mobile and data top-up business by reallocation of our resources in Singapore.
+The Directors are confident that the distribution business would greatly improve the Group's business performance and operation and act as a milestone in the expansion of telecommunications market to other Asia Pacific territories.